Strong Hilbert space fragmentation via emergent quantum drums in two dimensions: Model and its properties

 We will specify two complementary construction procedures for quantum drums below, one which starts from a given product state in the computational basis (Sec.~\ref{drumsIS}) and the other where the drums are constructed recursively starting from the most elementary one-plaquette drum (Sec.~\ref{drumsR}).
 Some of the important properties of quantum drums, which will be detailed out in the rest of the paper, are summarized below: \begin{itemize} \item Quantum drums are constructed of connected elementary plaquettes that share edges/vertices.
 A drum has no site that contains an inert up-spin (boson).

-\item All many-body eigenstates of $H$ (Eq.~\ref{hamdef}) can be expressed in terms of the tensor product of eigenstates of appropriate quantum drums and of the remaining inert (up/down) spins (if any) on sites that do not belong to any quantum drum.
+\item All many-body eigenstates of $H$ (Eq.~\ref{hamdef}) can be expressed in terms of the tensor product of eigenstates of appropriate quantum drums and of the remaining inert (up/down) spins, if any, on sites that do not belong to any quantum drum.
 This point is illustrated in detail using ED results in Sec.~\ref{modED}.

-\item The spectrum of a drum is uniquely fixed once the plaquettes that belongs to it are specified.
+\item The spectrum of a drum is uniquely fixed once the plaquettes that belong to it are specified.
 The spectrum of any quantum drum is symmetric around $E=0$.
-This follows from the above mentioned point and implies the existence of a corresponding chiral operator $\mathcal{C}_{\mathrm{drum}}$ for each such drum.
+This follows from the above mentioned point and implies the existence of a corresponding chiral operator $\mathcal{C}_{\mathrm{drum}}$ for each drum.

-\item A class of quasi-1D and 2D quantum drums have an internal reflection symmetry $\mathcal{R}_{\mathrm{drum}}$ that commutes with $\mathcal{C}_{\mathrm{drum}}$ resulting in an exponential number of exact zero modes as the size of the drum is increased.
+\item A class of quasi-1D and 2D quantum drums have an internal reflection symmetry $\mathcal{R}_{\mathrm{drum}}$ that commutes with both $\mathcal{C}_{\mathrm{drum}}$ and $H$ resulting in an exponential number of exact zero modes as the size of the drum is increased.

 \item Any quantum drum conserves the total magnetization when only the spins (bosons) on the sites that belong to the drum are considered.

 \item Any quantum drum satisfies an internal subsystem symmetry of simultaneous conservation of magnetizations along each column and each row (where the column and row is defined with respect to the background $L_x \times L_y$ lattice) of the drum.